¡Bienvendos a España!

 It’s important to note that the Oficinas de Extranjería (Foreigners’ – Immigration Offices) all across Spain are de-centralized, meaning that they all do things a little bit differently and aren’t subject to one set of rules for processing and approving residency and student stay cards.
 Some provinces might have different requirements and it might take longer (or less time) to process the same application for a student card in one province than in another.
 I will touch on those differences but you are free to ask any questions you might have in the comments.

 If you’ve come across this article and find yourself needing to apply for a different type of initial TIE, then check out this list of forms.

 Make an Appointment

 When I applied for all of my student stay cards, I never had to make an appointment.
-However, I applied for the card (and its subsequent renewals) back in October 2014.
+However, when I applied for the card (and its subsequent renewals) it was all the way back in October 2014.
 The last renewal I did before my application for a work permit was approved was back in late 2016 so needless to say, things have changed since then.